liferay/liferay-docs-dxp-cloud/user/articles/07-networking/02-load-balancer.markdown

 Consider this example:

 -   Service: webserver
+-   Project: acme
 -   Environment: prd
--   Project: acme
 -   Service endpoint name: `webserver-acme-prd.lfr.cloud`

-These domains created by DXP Cloud's infrastructure at `.lfr.cloud` are covered by a wildcard certificate that will not display in the SSL certificates section on the Network page.
+These domains created by DXP Cloud's infrastructure at `.lfr.cloud` are covered by a wildcard certificate that will not display in the Network page's SSL certificates section.

-In addition, for all custom domains added through the console or `LCP.json`, Liferay DXP Cloud reaches out to
+Also, for all custom domains added through the console or `LCP.json`, Liferay DXP Cloud reaches out to
 [Let's Encrypt](https://letsencrypt.org/)
-for a certificate that covers all custom domains you create and renews automatically.
+for a certificate that renews automatically and covers all custom domains you create.

 You can, however, add your own SSL certificate to cover any custom domains that you want to create.
 Only one custom certificate can be added to `LCP.json`, so